core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 2. The list of items is sorted in alphabetical order, 'namespace' in descending order, 'identifier' in ascending order.
 The 'namespace' and 'identifier' formats are described in the YANG module 'ietf-sid-file' defined in {{sid-file-format}}.
 3. SIDs are assigned sequentially from the entry point up to the size of the registered SID range.
 This approach is recommended to minimize the serialization overhead, especially when delta between a reference SID and the current SID is used by protocols aiming to reduce message size.
 4. If the number of items exceeds the SID range(s) allocated to a YANG module, an extra range is added for subsequent assignments.
-5. The "dependencies-revisions" should reflect the revision numbers of each YANG module that the YANG module imports at the moment of the generation.
+5. The "dependency-revision" should reflect the revision numbers of each YANG module that the YANG module imports at the moment of the generation.

 In case of an update to an existing ".sid" file, an additional step is needed